aaniko123/adityaaanikode.com/_posts/2013-12-28-introducing-hyde.md

 title: Introducing Hyde
 ---

+The Rutgers Rocket Propulsion team was successfully able to launch our first two stage rocket at the Spaceport America Cup international rocketry competition.
+Our rocket consisted of an M2500T motor in the booster stage and a M1500 motor for the sustainer.
+The sensors and PLC on board the telemetry suite consisted of two Missileworks RRC3s, a Teensy 4.1 microcontroller, as well as a Telemega and a Featherweight GPS for redundancy purposes.

 Hyde is a brazen two-column [Jekyll](http://jekyllrb.com) theme that pairs a prominent sidebar with uncomplicated content.
 It's based on [Poole](http://getpoole.com), the Jekyll butler.

 ### Built on Poole